If you’re looking for hermit crab toys, the best options are climbing-based.

-You must tightly seal this lid to ensure that your hermit crabs don’t escape or hurt themselves on any latches or other mechanisms.
+You must tightly seal this lid to ensure the hermit crabs don’t escape or hurt themselves on latches or other mechanisms.

-This doesn’t mean you should discourage hermit crabs from climbing, as not all of them climb around their enclosure in search of escape.
+This doesn’t mean you should discourage hermit crabs from climbing, as not all climb around their enclosure in search of escape.
 Sometimes, they need more stimulation.

 You can provide things to do by decorating their habitats with fun climbing toys.